hbctraining/reproducibility-tools/lessons/01-Rmarkdown_lesson.md

 ### Figures

 A neat feature of knitr is how much simpler it makes generating figures.

+For the most part, you don’t need to do anything.
+If a code chunk produces a figure, it will automatically be produced and inserted into the final document.

 You can simply return a plot in a chunk, and knitr will automatically write the files to disk, in an organized subfolder.
 By specifying options in the `setup` chunk, you can have R automatically save your plots in multiple file formats at once, including PNG, PDF, and SVG.
 A single chunk can support multiple plots, and they will be arranged in squares below the chunk in RStudio.

 There are also a few options commonly used for plots to easily resize the figures in the final report.
 You can specify the height and width of the figure when setting up the code chunk.